xkey10x/efm8-arduino-uno-programmer/README.md

-# efm8-arduino-programmer
+# efm8-arduino-uno-programmer
-Program EFM8 devices using an Arduino Mega.
+Program EFM8 devices using an Arduino UNO.

-Thanks to jaromir-sukuba and racerxdl for working on firmware to implement C2 protocol via arduino GPIO.
-This work largely pulls from them.
+Thanks to jaromir-sukuba, and racerxdl for working on firmware to implement C2 protocol via arduino GPIO.
+This work largely pulls from them, as well as connorpp.

 ## Pre-Steps
-Currently, it is for Arduino Mega and maps C2D and C2CK to digital pins 2 and 3, respectively.

 C2 is a 2-pin protocol.
 Any arduino should work to implement the protocol via GPIO.
-Just need to make sure that the correct pins are mapped for your Arduino.
+Just make sure that the correct pins are mapped for your particular Arduino board.
+Currently, Arduino UNO maps C2D and C2CK to digital pins 5 and 6, respectively.

 ### Update Pins
-Check the [firmware file](https://github.com/conorpp/efm8-arduino-programmer/blob/master/prog/prog.ino#L11) and change the pins to map to your device if needed.
+Check the [firmware file](https://github.com/xkey10x/efm8-arduino-programmer/blob/master/prog/emf8prog.ino#L11) and change the pins to map to your device if needed.

-### Arduino Uno support
+### Arduino Mega support
-To use it for Arduino Uno you can just swap from E to D. Just replace all `PORTE`, `DDRE` and `PINE` with `PORTD`, `DDRD` and `PIND`.
+To use it for Arduino Uno you can just swap from D to E. Just replace all `PORTD`, `DDRD` and `PIND` with `PORTE`, `DDRE` and `PINE`.
 You can read about Port Registers here: https://www.arduino.cc/en/Reference/PortManipulation

 ### Write firmware to Arduino
 Program the firmware to the arduino and connect C2D, C2CK, and GND to your target device.